omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 than that, in order to deal with stateful API components such as database cursors, but that's basically it.

-### The Volatile DB (`Test.Ouroboros.Storage.VolatileDB.StateMachine`)

-The set of commands for the volatile DB is similar to the immutable DB, commands such as

-* Get a block or information about a block
-* Add a block
-* Simulate disk corruption

-in addition to a few commands that are supported only by the volatile DB, such as "find all blocks with the given predecessor" (used by chain selection).
-The model (defined in `Test.Ouroboros.Storage.VolatileDB.Model`) is a list of "files", where every file is modelled simply as a list of blocks and some block metadata.
-The reason that this is slightly more detailed than one might hope (just a set of blocks) is that we need the additional detail to be able to predict the effects of disk corruption.
 ## Miscellanous tests (`test-consensus` test suite)

 This test suite contains tests for a number of components of the rest of the